top of page

 The Disruption Score

-The Disruption Score is our framework for identifying companies where disruption is already showing up in the numbers, not just in narratives or long-term promises.
+The Disruption Score is our framework for finding disruptive stocks.
+It helps us see where disruption is already showing up in the numbers, not just in narratives or long-term promises.

 Each company earns one point for each criterion it meets, for a maximum score of 5 out of 5.